lbove27/Lab1CSE110-LelandBove/index.md

 - C++
 - **Swift**

+*I've only worked with swift a little bit to make Iphone apps*

 #### Favorite Programming Quote
 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. - Martin Fowler